 - Once you have rated it, a new average rating will appear.
 Click on the at the top right of the article to exit and go back to the Knowledge Base homepage.

-Note: views and ratings won’t be counted if the user is only granted SharePoint visitor permissions on the site.
+Note: views and ratings won’t be counted if the user is only granted visitor permissions on the site collection.
 Users must have site member or owner permissions to enable this function.
-(See the Setting Permissions for Users section for information on how to ensure users have the right permissions).

 When viewing the questions or articles there is a search box at the top right that will search the question subject and body of the KB articles, questions, and answers.
 It will highlight the search text if it is part of the subject in the results grid after you hit “Enter” to perform the search

 This feature has been expanded to also search articles by tag as well.